watsonkunnel/instagram_analysis/README.md

 2. **SQL Analysis**: Constructed SQL queries tailored to extract the required information for each task.

 ## Tech-Stack Used:
+**MySQL Workbench**:
-**MySQL Workbench**: Used for database management and writing SQL queries.
+Used for database management and writing SQL queries.

+To view the below SQL codes, please download this document - [SQL Queries - Instagram Clone Analysis.docx](https://github.com/watsonkunnel/instagram_analysis/raw/main/SQL%20Queries%20-%20Instagram%20Clone%20Analysis.docx)

 ### A) Marketing Analysis: